Guide to Rouen

 Palais de Justice

-Whilst in Rouen, be sure to pay a visit to the Palais de Justice, a fine example of early 16th-century gothic architecture.
+Whilst in Rouen, be sure to pay a visit to the Palais de Justice, a fine example of early 16th-century Gothic architecture.
 The law courts were reduced to little more than a shell by bombs during the Second World War, and you can still see the pock-marked façade of the building.

 It has since been restored to its former glory, with ornate spires, gargoyles and decorative statues.
 There are tours of the building several times a month and court sessions are usually open to the public for those with an interest in French law.